 And remember, you can understand every lead from a revenue perspective too.
 With tools like Ruler Analytics, you can track every inbound call, form or live chat with a quick bit of code.
 Ruler will share leads to your CRM, and then update your analytics software with revenue data once they’ve converted into a sale.

 “The worry for agency owners is having enough month at the end of your money.
 My main advice is to switch to a retainer pricing model as soon as possible – if you haven’t already.

 To understand cost on a retainer base, project your hours internally, then put forward a price monthly with your deliverables.
 By implementing a retainer-based model, you have a predictable source of regular income and clear mechanisms for operational costs.

 More importantly, you have a clear roadmap for future production and can budget your team’s time accordingly.”

 “Using a retainer model has enabled our team to factor our average billable working hours and overhead per role, giving us a baseline cost.

 It’s really simple, anyone with a copy of Excel can do it.
 I use total working hours – holidays – 3 days sick * 70% efficiency, per person.”

 Leake shares with us a quick example of what this process looks like:

-Next, he adds in projected hours per service, which gives him a no-nonsense baseline.
+“I account for a person’s wage, the business cost (office, equipment, software tools etc) and any advertising budget.
+Then, I add in projected hours per service, which gives me a no-nonsense baseline.
 The spreadsheet then calculates a 20% creep/slack with a 35% profit margin.

 Here’s an example: